truenas/documentation/content/TCGettingStarted/TCReleaseNotes.md

 * Increase temp password timeout for Cloud to 48 hours ([TC-3187](https://ixsystems.atlassian.net/browse/TC-3187)).
 * Do not check for upgrade_pending status if connected via the passive controller ([TC-3182](https://ixsystems.atlassian.net/browse/TC-3182)).
 * Paused internal alerts do not persist past reboot ([TC-3181](https://ixsystems.atlassian.net/browse/TC-3181)).
+* The deprecated Clusters screen has been disabled in the TrueCommand UI ([TC-3223](https://ixsystems.atlassian.net/issues/TC-3223))

 <a href="https://ixsystems.atlassian.net/issues/?filter=10580" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the TrueCommand 3.0.2 release.